ProseMirror/prosemirror-markdown/README.md

    To disable character escaping in a mark, you can give it an `escape` property of `false`.
 Such a mark has to have the highest precedence (must always be the innermost mark).
+When `escape` is `false`, the `open` and `close` functions are passed a third `backtickCount` argument representing the number of backticks present inside the text content covered by the mark, so that the opening and closing delimiters can be determined dynamically.

    The `expelEnclosingWhitespace` mark property causes the serializer to move enclosing whitespace from inside the marks to